GabeScott/standard-works-vault/General Conference/2013 October - Come, Join with Us.md

 The couple smiled and said, “We thought you would never ask.”

+## Why Would Anyone Join Such a Church?

 At a time when many churches throughout the world are experiencing significant decreases in numbers, The Church of Jesus Christ of Latter-day Saints—though small in comparison with many others—is one of the fastest growing churches in the world.
 As of September 2013 the Church has more than 15 million members around the world.

 There are many reasons for this, but may I offer a few?

+### The Savior’s Church

 First, this Church was restored in our day by Jesus Christ Himself.
-Here you will find the authority to act in His name—to baptize for the remission of sins, to confer the gift of the Holy Ghost, and to seal on earth and in heaven.1
+Here you will find the authority to act in His name—to baptize for the remission of sins, to confer the gift of the Holy Ghost, and to seal on earth and in heaven.[^1]

 Those who join this Church love the Savior Jesus Christ and they wish to follow Him.
 They rejoice in the knowledge that God speaks to mankind again.
-When they receive sacred priesthood ordinances and make covenants with God, they can feel His power in their lives.2 When they enter the holy temple, they sense they are in His presence.
-When they read the holy scriptures3 and live the teachings of His prophets, they grow closer to the Savior they love so much.
+When they receive sacred priesthood ordinances and make covenants with God, they can feel His power in their lives.[^2] When they enter the holy temple, they sense they are in His presence.
+When they read the holy scriptures[^3] and live the teachings of His prophets, they grow closer to the Savior they love so much.

+### An Active Faith

 Another reason is because the Church provides opportunities for doing good.

-Believing in God is commendable, but most people want to do more than listen to inspirational sermons or dream of their mansions above.4 They want to put their faith into practice.
+Believing in God is commendable, but most people want to do more than listen to inspirational sermons or dream of their mansions above.[^4] They want to put their faith into practice.
 They want to roll up their sleeves and become engaged in this great cause.

 And that is what happens when they join with us—they have many opportunities to transform their talents, compassion, and time into good works.
 Because we have no paid local clergy in our worldwide congregations, our members perform the work of ministry themselves.
 They are called by inspiration.
-Sometimes we volunteer; sometimes we are “volunteered.”
+Sometimes we volunteer; sometimes we *are* “volunteered.”
 We see assignments not as burdens but as opportunities to fulfill covenants we gladly make to serve God and His children.

+### Treasured Blessings

 A third reason why people join the Church is because walking the path of discipleship leads to precious blessings.